 Are QSBS Stacking and Packing the same?

-No, QSBS stacking is designed to increase and multiply the $10 million QSBS exemption by generating additional taxpayers.
-QSBS Packing, on the other hand, is a tax strategy aimed at boosting your QSBS exemption above $10 million by increasing the basis of your QSBS stock.
+No, QSBS stacking is designed to increase and multiply the $10 million or 15 million QSBS exemption by generating additional taxpayers.
+QSBS Packing, on the other hand, is a tax strategy aimed at boosting your QSBS exemption above $10 million or $15 million by increasing the basis of your QSBS stock.